voyeg3r/dotfiles/rcfiles/vim/wiki/zshell.md

 #### Check the Existence of a Command in Bash and Zsh
 [source](https://www.topbug.net/blog/2016/10/11/speed-test-check-the-existence-of-a-command-in-bash-and-zsh/)

-    the fastest way is this:
+    the fastest way is this (bolean resuld):

     (( $+commands[foobar] ))